maxbronnikov10/maxbronnikov10/README.md

 &nbsp; &nbsp;
 </p>

-I am a backend developer from Moscow, and my activity consists of writing code for software.
+I am a backend developer and my activity consists of writing code for software.

 I'm a specialist in the world of web development, able to implement both client and server side applications.